 Each year, T3 Sixty acknowledges visionary leaders who exceeded industry expectations.
 Not only do they make a major impact on their own organizations but also influence and shaped the entire industry.

 Charron is one of the most prominent leaders in the multiple listing service industry.
 With 38 years of experience, he has served as CEO of MRIS, one of the largest MLSs in the nation, and last year helped consolidate 43 MLSs to create Bright MLS, the largest MLS in the nation, which facilitates $91 billion in residential transactions.

-Foster co-founded Long & Foster in 1968; now it is one of the largest in the U.S. He has played a critical role in growing the industry, from running a real estate school, to being a founding member of Leading Real Estate Companies of the World, to being a key investor in Moxi Works.
-The organization continues to flourish: on its 50th anniversary in 2018, it had over 200 locations, 1,800 employees and over 11,000 real estate agents.
+Foster co-founded Long & Foster in 1968; now it is one of the largest in the U.S. He has played a critical role in growing the industry, from running a real estate school, to being a founding member of Leading Real Estate Companies of the World, to being a key investor in MoxiWorks.
+On its 50th anniversary in 2018, Long & Foster had over 200 locations, 1,800 employees and 11,000 real estate agents.

 Spencer Rascoff, CEO of Zillow Group